-Seven jurisdictions in Thurston County have shorelines which require local and state management under the Shoreline Management Act (SMA).
-These seven jurisdictions have individually adopted a single regulatory and policy document which is called a Shoreline Master Program (SMP).
+Seven jurisdictions in Thurston County have shorelines that require local and state management under the Shoreline Management Act (SMA).
+These seven jurisdictions have individually adopted a single regulatory and policy document, which is called a Shoreline Master Program (SMP).

 Lake Lawrence image courtesy of Rob Green

 The existing Shoreline Master Program for the Thurston Region was adopted in 1976 and was comprehensively updated in 1984 and 1990.
 TRPC maintains the regional shoreline master program for these jurisdictions.

 Shorelines of the State

 The Department of Ecology provides guidance on what areas fall under the jurisdiction of the Shoreline Management Act.
 Shorelines include: